A cab driver has sewn his mouth shut

 Hoviat-Doust - who cannot speak because of the thick cotton thread binding his lips together - wrote on a piece of paper: 'I am a taxi driver who was wrongly convicted of common assault and I have lost my job.

-'I have been on hunger strike since my protest started at 10.40am on September 26.
+my protest started at 10.40am on September 26.

 'I am here because none of my evidence was considered by the court even though it was strong.'